Is Travel Insurance Worth It? Here’s How To Decide

-Buying insurance from the sources of your travel means you’re asking the companies to reimburse you if things go wrong, which leaves it up to them to decide if things went wrong.
+- Buying insurance from the sources of your travel means you’re asking the companies to reimburse you if things go wrong, which leaves it up to them to decide if things went wrong.
 It’s not in the financial interests of the airlines, cruise lines and tour operators to give you your money back, but it is in their interest to get you to hand over more money.
 Skip this one.

-Travel agents receive a commission for selling you insurance.
+- Travel agents receive a commission for selling you insurance.
 If you prefer the convenience of one-stop shopping, know what type of coverage you want before you call to ensure you’re getting the coverage you need instead of the coverage they want to sell you.

-Rather than buying from the people selling you the trips, try comparison shopping on third-party insurance sites like SquareMouth or InsureMyTrip.
+- Rather than buying from the people selling you the trips, try comparison shopping on third-party insurance sites like SquareMouth or InsureMyTrip.

+Rachel Christian is a Certified Educator in Personal Finance and a senior writer for The Penny Hoarder.
 Lisa McGreevy is a former staff writer at The Penny Hoarder.